Phase effects from strong gravitational lensing of gravitational waves: Template matching of lensed GWs

-As we have discussed in Sec.~\ref{sec:eccentricity}, even for quadrupole-only radiation we will have deviations from the match of the type II lensed signal that is provided by $\Delta\varphi_c=\pi/4$ or $\Delta\psi_{22}$.
-We quantify this result in Fig.~\ref{fig:snr_eccentricity}, where we plot the relative SNR difference as a function of the eccentricity for a non-spinning, equal-mass binary.
-We use a waveform model that only includes the $\ell=2$ modes and for that reason we only present the $\Delta\varphi_c=\pi/4$ and $\Delta\psi_{22}$ curves.
-Moreover, we restrict to equal mass binaries to reduce the error of not including higher modes.
-We check that when $e\to 0$ the degeneracy is recovered.
-As $e$ grows, the relative difference becomes larger.
 Similar to the analysis of Fig.~\ref{fig:snr_diff}, we find that the $\Delta\psi_{22}$ shift gives a better fit.
-In any case, for our simple example and the range of eccentricities explored, the differences are small: less than $1\%$ at O3 sensitivity (as plotted in Fig.~\ref{fig:snr_eccentricity}) and less than $\sim\text{few}\%$ at O5 sensitivity.
-Again, our parameter exploration is limited by the calibration of the waveform to $e<0.4$, but has covered a wide range of masses.
+For our simple example and the range of eccentricities explored, the differences are small for $\Delta\psi_{22}$, less than $1\%$ at both O3 (as plotted in Fig.~\ref{fig:snr_eccentricity}) and advanced LIGO design sensitivity.
+For $\Delta\varphi_c=\pi/4$ the mismatch can grow up to $10\%$ for $e=0.4$ at 20Hz with O3 sensitivity.
+Again, our parameter exploration is limited by the calibration of the waveform to $e\leq0.4$, but has covered a wide range of masses.
 Altogether, although our analysis only includes the inspiral phase and does not account for higher modes, given the small differences observed we conclude that most likely no eccentric lensed events would be missed with second generation ground based detectors.
 Future third generation detectors and space-based observatories like {\it LISA} will be more sensitive to the eccentricity and might find larger differences.